Cheshire Salt Search

 Exceptionally, should the Brine Board judge either that further significant ground movements are likely to occur or that the property is beyond economic repair, the Brine Board can elect to commute the property.
 This severs the Brine Board’s liability for any future damage at the property upon payment of an agreed sum to the owner of the property, usually equivalent to the market value of the property.

 * Price dependant on size of the site.

-**Reliance: £10m Professional Indemnity Insurance (any one claim).
+**Reliance: £10m Professional Indemnity Insurance.
 Can be relied upon by all professional parties within a property transaction, first purchasers/tenants and their advisers.
 Please refer to Groundsure terms & conditions.